ArnaudBuchholz/gpf-js/CODESTYLE.md

 ### Variables declaration

-To simplify minification, functions are always using function declaration.
 Variables are grouped as much as possible: for instance, if the variable is used in one function only, its declaration will remain close to the function where it is used.